 - policies, including a Balance Sheet Policy, Credit Policy and Liquidity Policy, and operational limits, approved by the Secretary to the Treasury;

-- Chief Executive Instructions and internal financial delegations by the Chief Executive Officer under the Financial Management and Accountability Act 1997;
+- Chief Executive Instructions and internal financial delegations by the CEO under the Financial Management and Accountability Act 1997;

-- a fraud risk assessment and Fraud Control Plan which comply with the Commonwealth Fraud Control Guidelines and include appropriate fraud prevention, detection, investigation and reporting procedures.
+- a fraud risk assessment and Fraud Control Plan which complies with the Commonwealth Fraud Control Guidelines and includes appropriate fraud prevention, detection, investigation and reporting procedures; and

 The AOFM Audit Committee is a forum for the review of audit and related issues.
-It endorses the AOFM’s internal audit plan, reviews audit reports and advises on action to be taken on matters raised in them, advises on the preparation and review of the AOFM’s financial statements, reviews operational risks and oversees the development and implementation of fraud controls and awareness training.
+It approves the AOFM’s internal audit plan; reviews audit reports and advises on action to be taken on matters raised by AOFM’s auditors; advises on the preparation and review of the AOFM’s financial statements; reviews operational risks and endorses the plans for implementation of fraud controls and awareness training.

 - Peter Warne, independent member of the AOFM Advisory Board (Chair);